data-apis/scipy-2023-presentation/paper.rst

 same analysis approach as the scikit-learn benchmarks discussed above.

 `Fig. 2c`_ and `Fig. 2d`_ display results, showing average execution time relative to NumPy.
-When using library-specific optimizations, we observe 1.4x higher throughput for PyTorch CPU, 51.5x for CuPy, and 78.5x for PyTorch GPU.
-When omitting library-specific optimizations, we observe a 12-25x **decreased** throughput across all non-NumPy backends.
+When using library-specific optimizations (`Fig. 2c`_), we observe 1.4x higher throughput for PyTorch CPU, 51.5x for CuPy, and 78.5x for PyTorch GPU.
+When omitting library-specific optimizations (`Fig. 2d`_), we observe a 12-25x **decreased** throughput across all non-NumPy backends.

 The source of the performance disparity is due to use of strided views in the optimized implementation.
 NumPy, CuPy, and PyTorch support the concept of